This page examines the food “scarcity vs distribution” debate with particular focus on the benefits of plant-rich diets.

 Many of the “extra” global calories are redistributed away from those who need it most and used as livestock feed to produce animal-sourced foods for those who can afford it most.

-As such, animal-sourced foods are a form of overconsumption and redistribution that reduce the amount of available food by increasing the price of basic food staples and redistributing them to feed livestock (food vs. feed).
+As such, animal-sourced foods are a form of overconsumption and redistribution that reduce the amount of available food by increasing the price of basic food staples and redistributing them to livestock (food vs. feed).

-Population Growth Increasing Demand/Scarcity
+Population Growth / Supply-and-Demand

 Biofuels, Meat, and the Food Crisis